MARIABELENSB/Assessment1_MLII/README.md

 **Dataset Description**

-The dataset consists of the following columns:
+The datasets consists of the following columns:

 - **FECHA**: Timestamps representing the date and time of each observation.
 - **IRRADH00** to **IRRADH21**: Solar irradiation measurements at three-hour intervals throughout the day.
+- **UTILH00** to **UTILH21**: Solar energy utilization calculations at three-hour intervals throughout the day.
 - **ANNO**: Year component extracted from the timestamps.
 - **MES**: Month component extracted from the timestamps.
 - **DIA**: Day component extracted from the timestamps.
 - **DIASEM**: Day of the week extracted from the timestamps.

-These columns collectively provide comprehensive temporal coverage and solar irradiation data, essential for modeling and forecasting solar energy utilization.

 **Objective**